What are Strike Options?

 Liquidity Alert:

 When there is no Price to Close, your Unrealized PnL cannot be calculated.
 The Likely Payout will be shown to provide an indication of your probable payout (excluding fees) instead.
-This is based on where the indicative Token Market Price is relative to the Strike Price.
+This is based on where the Indicative Token Price is relative to the Strike Price.

-For example, if the Token Market Price is below the Strike Price for a long position, your contract is likely out-of-the-money.
+For example, if the Token Indicative Price is below the Strike Price for a long position, your contract is likely out-of-the-money.
 There is a high probability your payout will be $0.

 Getting Started with Strike Options Trading